Teacher Turnover and its Effects on Schools, Staff, Students

 You can call it a teacher shortage or high turnover, either way, teacher turnover is a problem many school districts across the country are facing.
 This is especially true in Montana, where the wages are low and districts are struggling to fill vacancies.
 This then forces schools to request variances to state accreditation standards.

-In Montana, if you are a school district where you have filled all open positions, you are lucky!
+In Montana, if you are in a school district where you have filled all open positions, you are lucky!
 But, don’t hold your breath because this could quickly change as educators are eyeing other open positions in surrounding districts.
 Smaller districts are then left in the lurch as last-minute openings result in additional staffing changes.
-I have seen districts fill positions only to have to fill them again, either right before school starts, and even as late as mid-year.
+I have seen districts fill positions only to have to fill them again, either right before school starts, or even as late as mid-year.
 This has a huge impact on the school, staff, and students.

 There are the “always has openings” school districts across Montana.
 It seems like these schools have a revolving door for first-year educators.
 In these districts, the high turnover may be a reflection of poor wages, leadership, or location.
 By utilizing loan forgiveness, rural and lower-income districts entice new teachers to their districts.